About STAR 2009

 In August 2004 the Governor signed legislation reauthorizing the STAR Program through 2011.
 The reauthorized program reduced the CAT/6 Survey to grades three and seven.

 During 2005 the State Board of Education designated the Aprenda: La prueba de logros en español, Tercera edición (Aprenda 3) to replace the SABE/2 as the designated primary language test (DPLT) for the STAR Program.
-In 2006 Spanish-speaking English learners who were receiving instruction in Spanish were required to take the DPLT, as were Spanish-speaking English learners who had been enrolled in school in the United States less than 12 months when testing began.
+Beginning in 2006 Spanish-speaking English learners who were receiving instruction in Spanish were required to take the DPLT, as were Spanish-speaking English learners who had been enrolled in school in the United States less than 12 months when testing began.
 School districts had the option of administering the Aprenda 3 to Spanish-speaking English learners who had been enrolled in school in the United States 12 months or more who were not receiving instruction in Spanish.
 The change came about through new state law that became effective on January 1, 2006.
+The DPLT was administered until 2008.

 Senate Bill 1448, which reauthorized the STAR Program, included the development of assessments for reading/language arts and mathematics in the state’s dominant primary language.
 The legislation required that the assessments be aligned to the California academic content standards.
-The Standards-based Tests in Spanish (STS) will replace the DPLT as it is developed.
-The STS is required for the same population of students who take the DPLT.
+The Standards-based Tests in Spanish (STS) was developed to replace the DPLT and is required for the same population of students who took the DPLT.
 The STS was first administered in the spring of 2007 to students in grades two through four.
-Students taking the STS are also required to take the CSTs and the CAT/6 Survey.
+Beginning in 2009, the STS was available for students in grades two through eleven.
+Students taking the STS are also required to take the CSTs and/or the California Modified Assessment (CMA).

-In April 2007 the United States Department of Education enacted regulations for an alternate assessment based on modified achievement standards.
+In April 2007, the United States Department of Education enacted regulations for an alternate assessment based on modified achievement standards.
 In response to the federal regulations, CDE is developing an alternate assessment of the California content standards based on modified achievement standards for children with an IEP who meet the eligibility criteria adopted by the State Board of Education.
-The new test, the California Modified Assessment (CMA), includes assessments for English–language arts, mathematics, and science.
+The new test, the CMA, includes assessments for English–language arts, mathematics, and science.
 Eligible students may take either the CST or the CMA in a subject area.
 For example, a fifth grade student may take the CST for English–language arts and take the CMA for mathematics and science.
-The CMA was administered for the first time in 2008 in grades three through five.
+In 2009, the CMA was administered to eligible students in grades three through eight.
 CMA tests for additional grades will be included as they are developed.

 - California Standards Tests